sillsdev/ArtOfReading/README.md

     process-images.bat

-That should creat an /output folder and an /output/processed-images folder, with two png image files.
+That should create an /output folder and an /output/processed-images folder, with two png image files.

 Now make an an installer.
 Double click the "installer.iss" file.
 InnoSetup should run.
 Click "Build:Compile".
 That should create "/output/Shapes Collection 1.0.exe".
 Now run that program.
 When it is done, look in %programdata%\SIL\ImageCollections\.
 You should see a "Shapes".